Tadukoo/TadukooBukkitExperiments/README.md

 and much more.
 Its purpose is as a plugin for [Tadukooverse] (http://tadukooverse.wikia.com).

 Tadukoo Plugin is in very early stages of development, so there's not much in it yet, and there are some features or commands that are just for testing at the moment.
+Also, Tadukoo Plugin is the working name.
+It may be changed in the future.

 For the current version number, please check the plugin.yml file.

 Features
 ----------